Blogger Lux Lady spends the weekend enjoying the delights of two of Luxembourg’s fine dining establishments.

 What do you do in Luxembourg when you’ve made no plans, aren’t travelling and it’s not nice enough to go outside?

-There is no shortage of restaurants here in the Grand Duchy, and I’ve been slowly working (eating/drinking) my way through a restaurant guide.
-It’s a shame, but the Top Five Reasons to Visit Luxembourg recently published does not include the restaurants–we say here that you get French cuisine with German portions.
+There is no shortage of restaurants here in the Grand Duchy.
+I’ve been slowly working (eating/drinking) my way through a restaurant guide.
+It’s a shame, but the Top Five Reasons to Visit Luxembourg recently published does not include the restaurants.
+We say here that you get French cuisine with German portions.
 What’s not to love?
 It’s a nice way to offset my hiking weekends.
 And after eating at either one of these restaurants, you’re pretty much done for the day.
 So here is more about these two impeccable restos:

 Le Fin Gourmand